-Machine manufacturer, MPS Systems helps customers get more value out of their machines
+MPS Systems helps customers get more value from machines

-Machine manufacturer, MPS Systems designs and builds printing presses for the label and flexible packaging industry.
-The mission of MPS is to enable the operators of their machines to deliver the best quality and productivity.
-This is only possible if the machines are used optimally.
-But how do you ensure that your customer obtains maximum value out of his expensive machine?
-Data is key here.
+Machine manufacturer MPS Systems designs and builds printing presses for labels and the flexible packaging industry.
+The main mission of MPS is to enable machine operators to deliver the best quality and productivity.
+This is only possible if the machines are used to their full potential.
+But how do you make sure your customer gets all the value out of their precious machine?
+Data is the key to this.

-MPS helps their customers to perform at a optimum levels
+MPS aims to help customers perform at a higher level

-Atze: “For some time, we suspected that our customers were not using their machines optimally and were not as efficient as they could be.
-Which is actually quite strange.
-After all, we sell an expensive machine that has to run at high volumes, with many changeovers.
-If that does not happen, the customer does not get the benefit, the efficiency and quality and ultimately the potential value out of it.
-That is where we believe there is an opportunity: if we help our customers to perform at peak performance, then we can distinguish ourselves in the market.
+"We had suspected for some time that our customers were not using their machines optimally and were not very efficient," says Atze.
+"And that is actually rather weird.
+After all, we are selling an expensive machine that needs to run a lot of volume, with a lot of changeovers.
+If this is not the case, the customer does not get the benefit, efficiency and quality and therefore the full value potential out of it.
+That is where we believe there is an opportunity: if we help our client perform at a higher level, we can stand out in the market.

 We expect that our customers will also benefit greatly from this.
-Many of these companies still have a relatively stable and comfortable market position.
-But risks like price pressure and consolidation also play a role in their market.
-Plus the demand for, for example, sustainable biodegradable products, biodegradable ink and plastics is increasing.
-Can they meet this demand?
-We can help them with this challenge.”
+Many of these companies currently have a relatively stable and comfortable market position.
+But risks such as price pressure and consolidation are also at play in their market.
+Plus the demand for sustainable products, such as biodegradable ones, biodegradable inks and plastics is increasing.
+Can they meet this?
+In this assignment, we would like to help them."

 Pioneering with data

-Rob: “To enable our customers to be more efficient and productive, we needed to know more about the use of the machines.
-We started very pragmatically, by equipping our machine with a device to collect all kinds of usage data.
-So how is the machine operated, how often does the valve open, when does the roller change, and so on.
-In this way, we collected a lot of event-based data, which we then used to make our own analyses.
-We set up a development environment and started making analyses and the first visualisations.”
-Since January 1, 2020, every machine has been equipped with a Microsoft IoT edge computer, allowing MPS to substantially grow the database with relevant data.
+That way, we collected a lot of event-based data, which we then used to start performing our own analysis.
+We set up a development environment and started creating analyses and the first visualizations."
+Since 1 January 2020, every machine has had a Microsoft IoT edge computer, allowing MPS to substantially grow the database of relevant data.

-Atze: “We found out that there are still very few companies that think and work in this way.
-So, we had to get going ourselves and look for expertise to test our hypotheses.
-We expected there to be companies that were already a lot further ahead.
-But that turned out not to be the case!
+"We found out that very are few companies left that still think and work this way," explains Atze.
+"So we had to work on our own and look for expertise to test our hypotheses.
+We expected there to be companies that were already a lot further along.
+But that turned out not to be the case!''

-We see that the IoT technology that is being applied is still very much focused on ‘high volume and low intelligence’ and mainly on spotting deviations in a digital process.
-This is perfectly suitable if you want to optimise maintenance and stay ahead of failures.
-What we are doing now is therefore still relatively new in the IoT world, and that is mainly due to the human component.
-That results in a lot of logic in the models, think of ‘if… then’….
-When discussing with customers, we try to test these patterns with expertise from the field.
-But this is a lot more difficult than making a report based on simple measurement data and signals.”
+We see that the IoT technology being applied is still very much focused on 'high volume and low intelligence' and particularly focused on detecting anomalies in a digital process.
+That's fine if you want to optimize maintenance and get ahead of breakdowns.
+So what we are doing now is still relatively new in the IoT world and that is mainly down to the human component.
+This provides a lot of logic in the models, think 'if... then'....
+In discussions with the client, we try to test these patterns with real-world expertise.
+But this is a lot harder than making a report based on simple metrics and signals."

-Collaboration with HSO for stable data architecture and continuous data flow
+HSO collaboration for stable data architecture and continuous data flow

-Rob: “We had already made a lot of progress, but ran into a number of bottlenecks in the data structure.
-Then we contacted HSO.
+"We were well advanced, but ran into some bottlenecks in the data structure," says Rob.
+"That's when we turned to HSO.
 We first did a review: what do we have now, where do we want to go and what is needed to solve the gaps we have?
-Then we set up a new architecture in Microsoft Azure cloud.
-We now equip every machine with an Azure device.
-The result is a continuous data flow, based on a stable architecture.”
+We then set up a new architecture in Microsoft Azure cloud.
+We now equip every machine with Azure Device Agent.
+The result is a continuous data flow - the whole flow runs, based on a stable architecture."

-“What we liked about the collaboration, is that HSO has various disciplines in-house and therefore serves a broad playing field, also in terms of technology.
-We had an expert in the field of data disclosure in the team.
-Next, we hired someone who knew everything about Databricks, our analysis tool.
-And right now, we are working on a portal based on Microsoft Power Apps.
-It is very nice that there are short lines of communication, despite the fact that HSO is quite a large organisation.
-This helps to quickly switch and arrange things.
-This broad playing field and expertise across various disciplines is definitely a positive point.
-It is very nice to work with one company that communicates well with each other.”
+"What we liked about the cooperation is that HSO has several disciplines in house and therefore serves a broad playing field, also in terms of technology.
+We had an expert on data access on board, then someone who knew all about Databricks, our analytics tool.
+And so, for example, we are now working on a portal and the power apps consultants are hard at work.
+It's very nice that there are short lines of communication, despite HSO being quite a large organization.
+This helps to shift gears quickly and get things done fast.
+This broad playing field and expertise across disciplines is definitely a positive.
+It is very nice to work with one party that also communicates well among themselves."

 Looking to the future

-MPS: Getting past the ideation and POC stage
+MPS: this is how to get past the idea and POC phase

-Rob: “You can chew the business case to pieces, but you must also dare to take the step somewhere.
-And you mustn’t want to close your business case completely.
-After all, you never know in advance exactly where you will end up.
-But the direction must be clear, so that you can take the organisation with you.”
+"You can chew the business case to pieces, but you also have to dare to take the step at some point," says Rob.
+"Also, you should not want to make your business case completely watertight.
+After all, you don't know in advance exactly where you will end up.
+However, the direction must be clear so that you can take the organization with you."